 - The opportunity to participate in a strong partnership with Boston Children’s Hospital and its pediatric sub-specialists

 - The opportunity to join our common electronic health record platform, which connects the PPOC network and specialists at Boston Children’s Hospital, and allows for the building and sharing of valuable population health data and order sets

 - The opportunity to be trained, work, and supported in the family-centered medical home, a model of care that emphasizes the role of teamwork and patient and family engagement in our health care system

 - Access to quality information technology and practice management staff who know and care about you and your practice

 - Access to regular educational programs that meet your need for continuing medical education requirements

-The PPOC is one of the largest pediatric primary care physician organizations in the country, with more than 360 pediatric primary care physicians, 130 nurse practitioners and physician assistants working in community-based practices in 105 locations throughout Massachusetts.
+The PPOC is one of the largest pediatric primary care physician organizations in the country, with more than 360 pediatric primary care physicians, 130 nurse practitioners and physician assistants, and 80+ integrated behavioral health clinicians, working in community-based practices in 105 locations throughout Massachusetts.

 We benefit on a daily basis just by having someone to call, not being out there all by ourselves, and getting a resource that gives us a perspective larger than our own.
 The connection to other practice leaders and the sharing of ideas and ways to get things done is invaluable.Larry Goetschius, Plymouth Pediatric Associates